Hwa Rang Do: Early days in America

 Through the 1970s and 1980s, Hwa Rang Do grew throughout California and the adjacent states as well as making its mark on the international martial art scene.
 Both Joo Bang Lee and Joo Sang Lee performed in expo style demonstrations in the south west United States, particularity in California and Arizona, as well as on TV shows including “That's Incredible!” and “Unknown Powers”.
-Notably, Hwa Rang Do students who trained under the Lee brothers like Vietnam veteran Michael Echanis (1950-1978), were fundamental with Hwa Rang Do's involvement with the US Army Rangers and Special Forces, thus bringing additional credibility to Hwa Rang Do's martial art training.
+Notably, Hwa Rang Do students who trained under the Lee brothers like Vietnam veteran Michael Echanis (1950–1978), were fundamental with Hwa Rang Do's involvement with the US Army Rangers and Special Forces, thus bringing additional credibility to Hwa Rang Do's martial art training.
 In addition, because of what was being offered within Hwa Rang Do, many martial artists during this time became interested in what the art had to offer.
-Notable names included Graciela Casillas, who trained in Hwa Rang Do for a short while and who later through her involvement with Kempo-Karate, became the first female World Champion of professional full-contact Karate.
+Notable names included Graciela Casillas, who trained in Hwa Rang Do for a short while and who later through her involvement with Kempo-Karate, became the first female World Champion of p hsdtfhyrtrofessional full-contact Karate.

 In the 1980s into the early 1990s, Hwa Rang Do continued to grow in the United States as well as the South-East Pacific.
 Joo Bang Lee's sons, Henry Taejoon Lee and Eric Taehyun Lee moved into the spotlight by performing at martial art expos and demonstrations throughout the US and Europe.
 Henry Taejoon Lee was also involved with expanding Hwa Rang Do in college clubs throughout southern California by establishing the Intercollegiate Hwarang Society.
 This sub-group of the World Hwa Rang Do Association was in operation from the mid-1980s to the early to mid-1990s.
 Their main focus was to introduce college students to Hwa Rang Do and foster a sense of community and brotherhood within a college environment.
 Towards the early to mid 1990s, other universities in the US used the Intercollegiate Hwarang Society as a model to set up their own college clubs, especially where black sashes were either going to school or were employed as professors, with the same goals as the Intercollegiate Hwarang Society.
-As of 2019, the only existing club from this time that is still up and running is the University of Wisconsin Eau Claire Hwa Rang Do/Tae Soo Do Club, which was established in 1995.